NVIDIAGameWorks/toolkit-remix/docs/howto/learning-overview.md

 ## Storing Files (Source + Ingested)

-Remember the project folder you made in the "SETTING UP PROJECT" section?
-That's where all the in-game files belong, and it's connected to the game's rtx-remix mod folder through a special shortcut called a symlink.
+In your Projects folder, where all the in-game files belong, remember that it's connected to the game's rtx-remix mod folder through a special shortcut called a symlink.
 This symlink acts like a shortcut, but it's also where the folder is supposed to be.

 Now, to keep things neat and tidy, both for yourself and for the people who will use your mod, it's a good idea to make extra folders inside this project folder.
 These new folders should organize assets in a way that matches the layers we talked about earlier.